Mr-Fougere/react-trustpilot/README.md

 #### Props

 - `businessUnitId`: The Trustpilot business unit ID for your company.
-- `widgetUrl`: The URL of the Trustpilot widget.
+- `websiteUrl`: The URL of the website with reviews

 #### Example